ProfBird/AndroidAppExamples-Java/README.md

 * WeatherForecast-kSOAP+SQLite+ListView
   * Similar to WeatherForecast-SAX+SQLite+ListView, but it gets it's weather forecast data from a SOAP web service instead of from XML files.
 It uses kSOAP as the web service client.

-I wrote these apps for use with a class I teach at University of Oregon, CIS 399, Android Mobile Application Development.
+I wrote these apps for use with my Android Mobile Application Development course, CIS 399, at the University of Oregon.

-Read my blog, BirdsBits:
+Read about Android programming and other Software Development topics on my blog, BirdsBits: https://birdsbits.wordpress.com
-https://birdsbits.wordpress.com